 The intervention is a very easy and common one.
 It is done with local anesthesia, or in some cases with general anesthesia.
 Before the extraction, panoramic radiographs will be done for a better and complete overview of the situation.
 Remember that it is good to avoid smoking at least 48 hours before surgery!
 Once the tooth is removed, stitches may be needed.
 Some stitches will dissolve over time, while others have to be removed a few days after the procedure.

 After surgery, you can expect discomfort and pain that may last for a few days so you will be prescribed analgesics.
 Antibiotics may also be recommended to prevent infections.
 Also, the area may swell, but the swelling will eventually withdraw within three to four days.
 During the first 24 hours after surgery, you can put ice on your cheeks to reduce swelling.
 It is important to rest after extraction and not do any physical exercises to avoid opening of the sutures and bleeding.

 Smoking is not recommended for at least 24 hours after the intervention.
 Also, you should avoid touching the area of the intervention with your tongue.
 At the same time, you should consume liquids and soft foods in the days following the surgery.

 Like any other dental procedure, there are specific complications.
 There is a slight possibility of infection, increased sensitivity, or bleeding.
 If done correctly by a specialized person, the risk of complications is very low.
+It is important to follow the post-operative instructions provided by our office.
 For more information about wisdom teeth removal, call the experienced professionals here at Surprise Oral & Implant Surgery at (623) 263-5042 today!